debjohnson33/medications-app-api/README.md

 ## Install Instructions

 Fork and clone this github repository.
+Run bundle install, rake db:migrate, and rake db:seed.
 Run rails s -p 3001 from this api.
+Then fork and clone the client https://github.com/debjohnson33/medications-app-client repository.
 Run npm install && npm start from the client.
 Enjoy!

 ## Contributing